We lift. We run. We row. We cycle. We climb.

 We seek peak performance in whatever our sport.

-Our MD qualified as a fitness instructor in 2011 and qualified to level 2 this year.
+Our MD is a qualified personal trainer.
 She spent 9 years in the military lifting weights and training hard.
 She's won rowing races, cycled sportives, run endurance obstacle races, she was even a dancer throughout her childhood.
 She gets sport.

-We make plastic-free sportswear.
-Designers told us it couldn't be done.
+We are on a mission to make plastic-free sportswear.
+Designers and major brands tell us it can't be done.
 Sportswear companies focussed on recycling plastic to save the ocean.
 We want to turn off the tap.
 Now.

 Peak performance means looking at everything you do.
 Understanding what you need to be your best: To lift the heaviest; To cycle the fastest.
 Everything matters.